quirozcj/kmerGWAS/README.md

 # Aim: run kGWAS from the start

+## The publication for the scripts was published in Gaurav et al., 2020. https://www.nature.com/articles/s41587-021-01058-4
 ## The original repository is in https://github.com/wheatgenetics/owwc/tree/master/kGWAS

 ## A) build a k-mer matrix: